holtgrewe/tracdox/trac-sphinx/source/Tutorial/BasicSequenceIO.rst

 When writing to a FASTQ file using the function without qualities, the PHRED score 40 is written for each character (``'I'``) and when writing to a FASTA file with the variant with qualities, the qualities are ignored.
 When using :dox:`DnaQ` or :dox:`Dna5Q`, the variant without qualities parameter writes out the qualities stored in the sequence characters themselves.

-Here is an example for using [dox:SequenceStream#writeRecord writeRecord]:
+Here is an example for using :dox:`SequenceStream#writeRecord writeRecord`:

 .. code-block:: cpp